 The College has its own comprehensive Student Parental Leave Policy, full details of which can be found in the Student Handbook.
 Students seeking parental leave are advised to consult the terms and conditions of any funding which they hold, as appropriate.
 The College’s aim is to support pregnant students and students on parental leave, and to ensure that they are not disadvantaged.

-Nuffield College has access to one sponsored nursery place, and matriculated students are eligible to apply for this place at one of the University’s nurseries, if the place is available.
+Nuffield College has access to two sponsored nursery places, and matriculated students are eligible to apply for this place at one of the University’s nurseries, if the place is available.
 The University’s nursery provision is oversubscribed, and there is a long waiting list, therefore it is advisable to apply for a place as soon as possible.
 The University's webpages on childcare provide an excellent source of information for students.

 Junior Common Room

 The Junior Common Room is the means by which students can connect with each other and organise themselves for social, cultural and academic occasions.
 The space and facilities are provided by the College and managed by students.
 Find out more about the Junior Common Room.